Availability to the remote office: Myth or reality?

 There are strategies around replicated file systems and not backing them up at all locations, but give consideration to the availability of that data in regards to each site.

 Enhanced availability for ROBOs

-The boundary of the data centre will shift, whether or not the capabilities of the ROBO will meet the expectation of the Always-On Enterprise is directly dependent on how the company sets service and availability levels in the data centre.
+The boundary of the data center will shift, whether or not the capabilities of the ROBO will meet the expectation of the Always-On Enterprise is directly dependent on how the company sets service and availability levels in the data center.